To me, the autobiography of Hitch was a true literary journey. I consumed it as an audiobook during the summer.

 “Your ideal authors ought to pull you from the foundering of your previous existence, not smilingly guide you into a friendly and peaceable harbor.”

 10. Preparation and being in the know gives you the confidence to influence the world

-Although always on stage, with other people, teaching, in conversation, or on the road, Hitch also spent lots of his time in his personal library.
-That’s one of the reasons why he was able to write marvelous essays almost without an effort (but not without some good vintage to go with it).
+Although always on stage, with other people, teaching, in conversation, or on the road, Hitch also spent lots of his time in his library.
+That’s one of the reasons why he was able to write marvelous essays almost without effort (but not without some good vintage to go with it).

 11. Even the minor work you do can change somebody else’s life in a positive way

 It all matters – every moment matters.
 You don’t have to change the world, but you have to change the lives of others for the better.
 Hitchens was a Bohemian from an early age but with time, he took up teaching and wrote Letters to a Young Contrarian, which I highly recommend.
 Serve others.
 It matters.

 12. There are still so many books to be read